d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 # Machine Translation and the Dataset
 :label:`sec_machine_translation`

-So far we have seen how to use RNNs for language models, in which we predict the next token given all previous tokens in an article.
-Now let us have a look at a different application, machine translation, whose predict output is no longer a single token, but a sequence of tokens.

-Machine translation refers to the automatic translation of a segment of text from one language to another.
-Solving this problem with neural networks is often called neural machine translation.
-Compared to language models (:numref:`sec_language_model`), in which the corpus only contains a single language, machine translation dataset has at least two languages, the source language and the target language.
-In addition, each sentence in the source language is mapped to the according translation in the target language.
-Therefore, the data preprocessing for machine translation data is different to the one for language models.
-This section is dedicated to demonstrate how to preprocess such a dataset and then load into a set of minibatches.
+We have used RNNs to design language models, which are key to natural language processing.
+Another flagship benchmark is *machine translation*, a central problem domain for *sequence transduction* models that transform input sequences into output sequences.
+Playing a crucial role in various modern artificial intelligence applications, sequence transduction models will form the focus of the remainder of this chapter and :numref:`chap_attention`.
+To this end,
+this section introduces the machine translation problem and its dataset that will be used later.

+*Machine translation* refers to the automatic translation of a sequence from one language to another.
+In fact, this field
+may date back to 1940s
+soon after digital computers were invented, especially by considering the use of computers for cracking language codes in World War II.
+For decades,
+statistical approaches
+had been dominant in this field :cite:`Brown.Cocke.Della-Pietra.ea.1988,Brown.Cocke.Della-Pietra.ea.1990` before the rise of end-to-end learning using neural networks.
+The latter
+is often called
+*neural machine translation*
+to distinguish itself from
+*statistical machine translation*
+that involves statistical analysis in components such as the translation model and the language model.

+Emphasizing end-to-end learning,
+this book will focus on neural machine translation methods.
+Different from our language model problem in :numref:`sec_language_model` whose corpus is in one single language, machine translation datasets are composed of pairs of text sequences that are in the source language and the target language, respectively.
+Thus,
+instead of reusing the preprocessing routine for language modeling, we need a different way to preprocess machine translation datasets.
+In the following,
+we show how to
+load the preprocessed data
+in minibatches for training.

 ```{.python .input  n=1}
 from d2l import mxnet as d2l